noforn/BREATHLESSSYMPHONY/README.md

 ### Multi-Agent Workflows

-For more complex tasks, Breathless Symphony can coordinate multiple agents:
+For more complex tasks, BreathlessSymphony can coordinate multiple agents:

 *   `Scan network 192.168.1.0/24 and save results to a file.` (Uses `ReconAgent` and `FileAgent`)
 *   `Research CVE-2023-1234, download exploits, and test them.` (Uses `WebSearchAgent` and `ExploitAgent`)